Drag-3/MPORG/README.md

 2. Obtain your client ID and secret from the developer dashboard.

-For audio fingerprinting, MPORG relies on ACRCloud and AcoustID.
-Here's how to set them up:
+For audio fingerprinting, MPORG relies on plugins.
+Please refer to the README of the plugin you are using for instructions on how to obtain credentials.

-1. Sign up for ACRCloud's [service](https://console.acrcloud.com).
-Please note that ACRCloud is a paid API.
-2. To acquire an AcoustID API key, register your application with [AcoustID](https://acoustid.org/new-application).
-The AcoustID and MusicBrainz APIs are free to use.

 ## Plugins